push-based/nx-verdaccio/README.md

 ## Benchmarks

 This is a first draft of how the benchmarks will look.
-ATM the data set it not big proper.
+ATM the data set it not big enough.

-> [!warn]
+> ⚠️
 > The data is a first draft of the structure and does not reflect a clean data set.
 > Work on the real benchmark data in progress